Network commands for Windows and Linux (updated 2020)

 In this article we will go through different network commands for Windows and Linux, this is essential for any network Administrator.
 These network commands, can be used separately or can be combined with Pandora FMS to monitor in real-time, or as part of a long-term strategy.

 If you do not know about Pandora FMS, we invite you to visit our website.
 But if you are already familiar with this tool, you’ll know that Pandora FMS stands out for its flexibility, therefore it is not surprising that it allows you to create and personalize monitoring plug-ins.
 With these commands that we will see today, you can create plug-ins in order to facilitate your work, and also suit the tool to your needs.
+Remember that, if you wish, you can access a FREE 30-day DEMO of Pandora FMS Enterprise.

 It is one of the most complete network commands.
 It works on all Linux and BSD systems, and allows us to monitor network traffic from the console.